The Diagnostic Revolution

 Consider sepsis — the body's catastrophic overreaction to infection, which kills more than a quarter of a million people annually in the United States alone.
 Sepsis is notoriously difficult to predict because its early signs are subtle, nonspecific, and buried in the noise of routine vital signs.
 A heart rate that drifts upward by eight beats per minute.
 A respiratory rate that increases slightly.
 A blood pressure that softens by a few points.
 Each of these changes, viewed in isolation — as photographs — looks like nothing.
 A patient who is anxious.
 A patient who walked to the bathroom.
 Normal variation.

 But viewed as a movie — as a trajectory playing out across hours in a high-dimensional space that includes vital signs, lab values, medication timing, fluid balance, and the patterns of ten thousand prior patients who developed sepsis — those subtle drifts form a signature.
 AI systems designed for early sepsis detection can identify this signature hours before a clinician would notice, triggering an alert that moves the clinical team from reactive to proactive.
 Not responding to a crisis, but preventing one.
+A February 2026 ward-level randomized trial of 10,422 patients (PMID 41644641, Nature Medicine) proved the distinction between prediction and action: AI deterioration alerts improved the speed of rapid response review — from 12.6% to 20.8% within thirty minutes — without increasing false-positive burden, but the primary endpoint of deterioration duration did not budge.
+The alert saw the movie.
+The clinical workflow had not yet been redesigned to act on what the alert saw.
+This is the lesson the field keeps learning and keeps forgetting: the algorithm is never the bottleneck.
+The workflow is.

 Or consider rare diseases — the roughly seven thousand conditions that individually affect small numbers of patients but collectively affect hundreds of millions worldwide.
 The average rare disease patient waits years for an accurate diagnosis, cycling through specialists, accumulating incorrect diagnoses, enduring treatments for conditions they do not have.
 The bottleneck is not indifference.
 It is combinatorics.
 No physician can hold seven thousand rare diseases in active memory and pattern-match against each one during a twenty-minute encounter.